Food and Drink

 Secret Wartime Tunnels Tearoom

 This small tearoom is built into the original Napoleonic tunnel complex, along with the shop.
-Choose from a range of sandwiches, cakes and ice-cream either before or after your self-guided tour.
+Choose from a range of sandwiches, cakes and ice-cream either before or after your tour.
 Or you can pop in to the tearoom even if you're not visiting the tunnels.

 Open on sunny days throughout the summer, the ice-cream parlour is in a converted Victorian meat store next to the NAAFI Restaurant.